Mindinventory/react-native-speed-view/README.md

 ![@mindinventory/React Native SpeedProgressView TypeScript](https://badgen.net/npm/types/tslib)
 ![@mindinventory/React Native SpeedProgressView License](https://img.shields.io/github/license/Mindinventory/react-native-speed-view)

-speed progress view, using this component we can show the speed. you can also use it to show progress of any task with effective customized animated view.
+SpeedView, using this component we can show the speed progress with effective UI. you can also use it to show progress of any task with effective animated view.

-Here's projection of this component in GIF format.

 ![Simulator Screen Recording - iPhone 11 - 2022-04-20 at 12 59 09](https://user-images.githubusercontent.com/82019401/164174514-2369be99-a00a-4171-a47d-95b997388bbe.gif)

-# Component props
+## Component props
 | prop | value  | required/optional | Description
 | ------    | ------ | ------ | ------ |
 | percentage | _number_ | required | Default value `85` |